An inexpensive ad-free version of this pattern is available as a PDF download in my shop.

 It’s fall, and that means that my hooks are constantly pulling up loops, and one of my best sellers is my basic coffee cup cozy.
 They are so handy to have on the go when the coffee cup is too hot to hold but you need that hot beverage because it’s so stinking cold out.
 What are you to do?
 Accessorize, of course!
 They make great gifts too, especially with a gift card tucked inside.
 You can leave them plain, or decorate them with crochet applique or felties, etc. or even make them in multiple colors.
 The possibilities are endless!

 I was sharing a sneak peak of my new fall cozies on my Instagram the other day and had someone ask about my pattern.
 So I decided to turn it into a blog post and tutorial!

 So lets get started, shall we?
 This is a beginner-friendly pattern, so don’t be scared.
 It’s mostly just half double crochet, which just slides right off the hook in no time at all.
-The most complicated part of it is the foundation half double crochet, which I’m including a photo tutorial for you below, but if you’d like to see it in action, Tamara at Moogly Blog has a wonderful video on her YouTube channel that you can find here.
+The most complicated part of it is the foundation half double crochet, but I have created a tutorial for you here, or if you’d like to see it in action, Tamara at Moogly Blog has a wonderful video on her YouTube channel that you can find here.

 Great!
 Now that you know how to do the foundation half double crochet, lets make your coffee cozy!